Wilder W. Hartley: Elections

 Hartley ran against Franklin Pierce Buyer, the incumbent member for Los Angeles City Council District 15, in 1939 and was elected in the final vote.
 Buyer challenged Hartley again in 1941 but was defeated in the final.
 Two years later, in 1943, Hartley was ousted by George H. Moore in the primary, and the same Hartley-Moore matchup had the same result in 1945.
 Hartley tried against Moore for the last time in 1947 but was defeated in the final vote.

 Positions

 Hitchhikers (1940).
 Hartley proposed a law against hitchhiking.
 The Los Angeles Times reported:

-Efforts of women drivers to escape the importunities of hitchhikers causes them to drive through traffic signals, creating a traffic hazard, Hartley asserted.
+Efforts of women drivers to escape the importunities of hitchhikers cause them to drive through traffic signals, creating a traffic hazard, Hartley asserted.
 Councilman Arthur E. Briggs declared such drivers would go through signals anyhow.
-He said he couldn't see why drivers did not have sufficient will power not to pick up hikers if they did not want to.
+He said he couldn't see why drivers did not have sufficient willpower not to pick up hikers if they did not want to.